Jeff Williams (rugby union, born 1988): Rugby Sevens

-Williams was a member of the England Sevens team from 2012-2015 playing at prop or wing, he made his debut in the 2012 Marriot London Sevens.
+Williams was a member of the England Sevens team from 2012 to 2015 playing at prop or wing, he made his debut in the 2012 Marriot London Sevens.
 Williams opportunity to join the England Sevens team came about after his father contacted the RFU to make them aware he was eligible to play for England.
 Williams was contacted by Ben Ryan who offered him an opportunity to try out for the team.

 Williams was a member of the England team which won the 2015 Tokyo Sevens Tournament.
 He scored a total of 39 tries in 22 games throughout his career.

 Rugby Union

 In April 2015 it was announced that Williams was returning to Rugby Union having signed for Bath for the 2015/16 season.
 Williams' contract was extended for one year in March 2016.